 In 2017, Jeff joined Willamette Valley Capital (WVC), an angel investing group that funds early-stage startups in Oregon, as an academic advisor.
 He is also an investor in the fund and was recently (2018) named the research director at WVC.
 The fund provides capital and coaching to startups and entrepreneurs from various industries including health care, electricity production and storage, advanced indoor air filtration, business-to-business channel revenue optimization, and athletic wear, among others.

+In the fall of 2019, Jeff plans to join the management faculty at the University of Central Florida as an assistant professor.
 His research interests include the psychology of entrepreneurship, angel investing, the strategic deployment of human capital, and entrepreneurial activity stemming from social movements.

 When Jeff is not working he enjoys spending time with his wife and three kids, reading non-fiction, mountain biking Oregon’s wilderness, and playing basketball or golf.